Westpac vs Fidelity, 2026 Update

 The minimum deposit for Fidelity is $100.

 Depending on your circumstances, a lower minimum deposit can be beneficial.
-If you are experienced with forex trading but are looking for a change then both Westpac and Fidelity are a good choice.
+If you are experienced with forex trading but are looking for a change then both Westpac and Fidelity are a good option.

 Westpac vs Fidelity - Regulation And Licencing In More Detail